canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 You will also need a recent installation of Docker, which can be downloaded from [http://dockerproject.org](http://dockerproject.org).

-Finally, you will need to make sure you have installed [XZ Utils](https://tukaani.org/xz/), required for decompressing the Ubuntu host container image.
+Finally, you will need to make sure you have installed a program for decompressing the Ubuntu host container image, e.g. [7-Zip](http://7-zip.org/) or [XZ Utils](https://tukaani.org/xz/)

 ## Join Windows Insider
 Duration: 3:00